Harvey vs Spellbook: AI Legal Tools Compared (2026)

 Harvey positions itself squarely in the large law firm and professional services market.
 Its sales motion is enterprise, its pricing is enterprise, and its product is built for the workflows of large, sophisticated legal teams.

 Spellbook was founded in 2017 as Rally by Scott Stevenson, Daniel Di Maria, and Matthew Mayers in Toronto, Canada.
 The company rebranded around the launch of the Spellbook product in 2022.
-It has raised approximately $63 million in funding, including a $50 million Series B in October 2025 led by Khosla Ventures.
-Spellbook took a different bet: rather than building a standalone platform, they built directly into the tool lawyers already use every day, Microsoft Word.
+It does not publish its funding history.
+Spellbook took a different bet from Harvey: rather than building a standalone platform, they built directly into the tool lawyers already use every day, Microsoft Word.

-This approach makes Spellbook significantly more accessible than Harvey, both in terms of user experience and cost.
-Where Harvey requires an enterprise sales conversation, Spellbook offers per-user pricing that individual practitioners and small firms can afford.
+This approach makes Spellbook significantly more accessible than Harvey in terms of user experience and how you buy it.
+Where Harvey requires an enterprise sales conversation before you learn anything about cost, Spellbook offers a free trial and per-user licensing that individual practitioners and small firms can sign up for directly.
 The trade-off is depth.
 Spellbook assists with what is in front of you in Word.
 Harvey can pull from legal databases, conduct multi-document analysis, and support complex research workflows.

 Feature Comparison